MaxTechnics/AHTFinder/README.md

 ## About Apple Hardware Test
 Apple Hardware Test (AHT) was an often built in diagnostic tool used to detect problems with your Mac system.
 Apple changed to another Diagnostic system starting with Macs released in June 2013.
 This means that the script will not find a download for newer Macs as they do not support AHT.
 This is a great tool however to find the right link for your older Mac.

+## Servers
+Some Mac models have a server version.
+Please contribute if you have a server by testing all download codes you get presented and mentioning which ones do and don't work so the script can be updated accordingly.
+Eg. The Mac mini 4,1 has both a server and a non-server model.
+But they have different versions of AHT.
+I will personally test as many models of Mac as possible, but i don't have access to most server models.
+Any help would be appreciated!

 ## Using this tool
 There are 2 methods to use this tool.
 A little bit of command line knowledge will be handy though.